-One thing Stadia has going for it, though, is that most of the games in its 22-title launch library range from decent to fantastic.
-If you're one of the fortunate few who preordered a Founder's Edition and can access Stadia now, or you manage to get up and running within the next few weeks, here are the best Google Stadia games you should check out first.
+One thing Stadia has going for it, though, is that most of the games in relatively small library range from decent to fantastic.
+If you've got a lot of trust in your online connectivity and are ready to give Stadia a try, here are the best Google Stadia games you should check out first.

 Assassin's Creed Odyssey

 When it comes to sprawling, open-world fare, games don't get much bigger than Assassin's Creed Odyssey.
 This enormous historical action game takes place in ancient Greece, where you step into the sandals of Alexios or Kassandra.
 These young heroes fight in the Peloponnesian War, where they uncover a nefarious conspiracy that threatens to bring the Greek world to its knees.
 Learning about the origins of the Assassins and the Templars is interesting, but the game's big draw is sailing around the Greek archipelago, uncovering the game's myriad side quests and hidden secrets along the way.
 If nothing else, it'll be a good test of whether Stadia's servers can keep up with such a huge title.

 After the disappointing Final Fantasy XIII and the massively multiplayer online Final Fantasy XIV, fans were beginning to wonder whether we'd see another traditional Final Fantasy anytime soon.
 Final Fantasy XV responded with a definitive "no" — but what we got instead is, arguably, even better.
 Inspired by Western titles like The Witcher 3, Final Fantasy XV is half open-world road trip, and half linear Final Fantasy title.
 You take control of the young Prince Noctis and his three best friends as they pile into a fancy car and drive off to a royal wedding.
 But the car breaking down is only the beginning of their troubles.
 With deep real-time combat and a heartfelt story, FFXV is one of the best entries in the series.